Skip to main content

 Fundamentals

-The experience of cognitive shift during the is a tangible, biological reality.
+The experience of cognitive shift during the menopausal transition is a tangible, biological reality.
 The feeling of a mental fog, the frustrating search for a familiar word, or a sudden dip in focus are direct physiological signals from a brain undergoing a profound change.

 Your brain, the most energy-demanding organ in your body, is intricately wired into your endocrine system.
 For much of your life, it has relied on a steady supply of estradiol, a potent form of estrogen, to help regulate its energy use, protect its cells, and maintain its intricate communication networks.
-The decline of this hormone during and menopause represents a fundamental change in the brain’s operating environment.
+The decline of this hormone during perimenopause and menopause represents a fundamental change in the brain’s operating environment.

 This hormonal transition initiates a state of increased inflammatory potential within the central nervous system, a condition known as neuroinflammation.
 Think of the brain’s resident immune cells, called microglia, as its dedicated housekeepers and security guards.
 With ample estrogen, these cells perform their duties efficiently, clearing debris and managing threats without causing undue disruption.